 If you exceed an applicable benchmark value (for a single parameter) for any three quarters during a calendar year must complete a Level 3 Corrective Action in accordance with S8.D. of the permit.
 A Level 2 Corrective Action is not required.

 If you’ve updated and implemented your SWPPP properly and kept up to date and organized records, your Annual Report should be easy.

-Following these steps will help you understand the basic building blocks of Washington’s Industrial Stormwater General Permit.
-Review your permit to ensure that you are in compliance with all the requirements.
+Now that you’ve completed these steps, review your permit to ensure that you are in compliance with all the requirements.
 In addition, don’t forget that your facility may have more requirements based on your industrial activities or where your stormwater runoff discharges.
 If you have questions or need further information or assistance contact Lisa Rozmyn at the WSC.